Poker Player Image

-Bryn Kenney is the ultimate gambler, and an exceptionally talented poker player.
-He often rubs his opponents the wrong with his brash demeanor and cockiness.
+Bryn Kenney is an exceptionally talented poker player who is currently number one on the all-time money list, with tournament winnings of $65,195,990.
+He's also a polarizing figure in the poker world, who often rubs his opponents the wrong with his brash demeanor and cockiness.
 But, as they say, it’s not cocky if you can back it up.
-And he’s been backing his mouth up for years, so much so that he’s poker’s all-time winningest live tournament player.
+And he’s been backing his mouth up for years.

 Who is Bryn Kenney?

 You won’t mistake Bryn Kenney for Phil Ivey, who possesses a quiet demeanor at the table, or Phil Galfond, one of the friendliest players in the game.
 He has a New York swagger, and he isn’t afraid to tell you what he thinks of you.
-That’s how he rolls, whether you love that about him or hate him for it.
+That’s how he rolls, whether you love it or hate it.

 One thing is certain about Kenney: he’s as real as they come.
 Some poker players put on a fake smile and have a fake personality in front of the cameras.
 But not Kenney.
 He’s the same on television or live-stream as he is when the cameras aren’t rolling.